-Ravn et al (2019) found that despite their male participants being critical of the heterosexual double standard, they were still drawn into framing young women who were deemed to be "too forward" or "over-confident" in sending sexts through the 'abject figure' (Tyler, 2013)

-of the slut.
+Ravn, Coffey, and Roberts (2019) found that despite their male participants being critical of the heterosexual double standard, they were still drawn into framing young women who were deemed to be 'too forward' or 'over-confident' in sending sexts through the 'abject figure' (Tyler 2013) of the slut.
 They point out that in doing so, the participants draw upon an individualised logic of risk that positions victims of the subsequent non-consensual sharing of their sexual images as responsible for their own victimisation.
 Here the same logic is in operation.
-When the girl knowingly (i.e. "you know what you are up against") 'chose' to transgress gender and sexuality norms by making out with several boys at the party, she 'asked' to be called a slut and therefore this is not sexual bullying.
+When the girl knowingly (i.e. 'you know what you are up against') 'chose' to transgress gender and sexuality norms by making out with several boys at the party, she 'asked' to be called a slut and therefore this is not sexual bullying.

-Kelvin made a similar argument with regard to couples engaging in same-sex "public displays of affection":
+Kelvin made a similar argument with regard to couples engaging in same-sex 'public displays of affection':